What is Placenta Previa?

 The concern with placenta previa is that the birth canal could be blocked by the placenta, either partially or completely.
 While you can have a vaginal birth with placenta previa, the placenta could be pulled from the uterine wall when the cervix dilates during labor.
-This could cause bleeding and potentially be harmful to your baby, which is why unresolved placenta previa may result in Caesarian section delivery.
+This could cause bleeding and potentially be harmful to you and your baby, meaning a c-section delivery may be necessary.

-If you’re planning a home birth or natural childbirth, placenta previa will need to be resolved before your doctor or midwife will give the go ahead for natural birth.
-Even if you’re not planning on natural childbirth you may choose to treat it to avoid bed rest or further complication .
+Because the the risks, if you’re planning a home birth, placenta previa will need to be resolved before your midwife will give the go ahead to birth at home.

 Chinese Medicine's Approach to Placenta Previa

 Traditional Chinese Medicine views placenta previa as “sinking Qi.”
 Additional symptoms that such a patient may experience might include digestive complaints, frequent bruising, varicose veins, hemorrhoids, and a tendency to depression.
-The goal of treatment is raise qi, stop vaginal bleeding, and calm the fetus.
+The goal of treatment is raise and fortify the Qi, stop bleeding, and calm the fetus.

 TCM practitioners use two techniques in treatment for placenta previa: herbal formulas and acupuncture.
 Usually, practitioners employ a combination of these two treatments, which provide a safe treatment option that can be effective in helping to resolve this condition in cases where the previa is minor.

 - Herbal Formulas – An experienced TCM practitioner will administer an herbal formula designed specifically for your condition.
 Bu Zhong Yi Qi Tang is a classic Chinese formula used for raising Qi.
 It's very safe for pregnancy and is often used to prevent recurring miscarriages as well as for treating placenta previa.

-- Acupuncture – Acupuncture treatments are very successful, especially if the previa isn’t fully covering the cervix.
+- Acupuncture – Acupuncture treatments are quite successful in minor cases of previa.
 Your practitioner will recommend a schedule of acupuncture sessions to treat your individual condition.
 Du 20 is the key acupuncture point for treating placenta previa.
-This point is located at the very top of the head, and it’s very effective at raising qi.
+Located at the very top of the head, and it's very effective at raising Qi.